rizqonmaulana/kenalchat-BE/README.md

     <a href="https://github.com/rizqonmaulana/kenalchat-BE/issues">Request Feature</a>
   </p>

-Kenal is a web-based realtime chat application, with Kenal we can make friends with other people and chat with them. kenal built with Express JS, Vue JS and MySQL [More about Express](https://en.wikipedia.org/wiki/Express.js)
+Kenal is a web-based realtime chat application, with Kenal we can make friends with other people and chat with them. kenal built with Express JS, Vue JS and MySQL.
+[More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With